Do you believe in the butterfly effect? Can an event as small as a butterfly flapping its wings really cause chaos down the line?

 In my post about relaxing the mind before bed, I included a recording with a progressive muscle relaxation.
 This an excellent practice for getting into a state of deep relaxation.
 It takes about 20 minutes, so if you have the time, I highly encourage you to check it out.

 I am including a simple deep breathing exercise in this post that can get you into a relaxed state fairly quickly.
 It only takes about 5 minutes but is so beneficial when dealing with stress and anxiety.
+Make sure that you are sitting down when you are doing this exercise.
+Do not attempt this while driving.

 Here is a quick deep breathing exercise that you can do today.